|Start Date for

 - Gross and fine motor coordination: requires manual and finger dexterity and eye-hand coordination for operation of radiographic equipment.

-The student must verify by signature that he/she can perform the physical requirements/essential functions listed above.
-A Registered Nurse signature is also required for verification.
-These processes will occur during the acceptance process (See acceptance process #2 above).
+The student must verify by signature that he/she can perform the physical requirements/essential functions listed above; A Registered Nurse signature is also required for verification.
+This process will occur during the acceptance process with Employee Wellness.

 Bon Secours St. Mary's Hospital School of Medical Imaging